jakesays-old/Solenoid-Expressions/Docs/SolenoidExpressions.md

 public static void SetValue(object root, string expression, IDictionary variables, object newValue)
 ```

 The variable name is the key value of the dictionary.
-Example usage is shown below;
+Example usage is shown below:

 ``` csharp
 IDictionary vars = new Hashtable();